WHY DESIGN LABS?

 FIRST VIEWS OF THE LABS

 In August, tours were given to influential members from our community who have helped make our design labs possible.

 QUESTIONS AND ANSWERS

 Lower and Middle School science and school-wide design classes are scheduled for the labs.
-Open time will be available to all.
-It is our expectation that all grades and classes will use the labs for project-based learning.
+Open time is available to all.
+It is our expectation that all grades and classes use the labs for project-based learning.

 The Design Labs are located in the repurposed Middle School science labs on the first floor of the Big School.